guardian/frontend/tools/task-runner/README.md

 This is lightweight task runner that effectively wraps [listr](https://github.com/SamVerschueren/listr) to provide a UI on tasks, which are defined in `tools/__tasks__/`.

-It's intended to exist ‘behind the scenes’, and should you should probably be running the tasks it runs from [`make`](https://github.com/guardian/frontend/blob/master/makefile) or something similar.
+It's intended to exist ‘behind the scenes’, and you should probably be running the tasks it runs from [`make`](https://github.com/guardian/frontend/blob/master/makefile) or something similar.

 ## Running tasks